loulanomics/Full16S_sewageDatabase/README.md

 In total, 46 wastewater treatment plant influent (raw sewage) underwent 16S rRNA gene sequencing.
 Samples encompass a wide range of bacterial diversity over space and time, according to previous studies ([1](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01038-5), [2](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01038-5)).

-<b>Time.</b>  24 sewage samples collected once a month for two years from a single treatment plant.
+<b>Temporal.  </b>  24 sewage samples collected once a month for two years from a single treatment plant.

-<b>Space.</b>  22 treatment plants from across the US.
+<b>Spatial  .</b>  22 treatment plants from across the US.
 Southern samples were collected in summer and northern samples in winter.

 ## Analysis

 <b>1.
-Marker gene.</b>  Hypervariable and conserved regions (V1-V9) were PCR-amplified at 27F and 1492R.
+Marker gene.  </b>  Hypervariable and conserved regions (V1-V9) were PCR-amplified at 27F and 1492R.
 Unique barcodes were appended to primers to allow  sequencing of all samples simultaneously (multiplex).

 - 12 forward [barcodes](https://github.com/PacificBiosciences/Bioinformatics-Training/blob/master/barcoding/pacbio_384_barcodes.fasta) (0007_Forward - 0018_Forward)
 - 4 reverse barcodes (reverse complements; 0004_Forward - 0007_Forward)
 - 27F:AGRGTTYGATYMTGGCTCAG and 1492R:RGYTACCTTGTTACGACTT universal primer set

 <b>2.
-DNA sequencing.</b>  PCR amplicons were sequenced in multiplex on a PacBio Sequel II.
+DNA sequencing.  </b>  PCR amplicons were sequenced in multiplex on a PacBio Sequel II.

 <b>3.
-Data processing.</b>  Data files were subsetted to individual samples according to their assigned barcodes.
+Data processing.  </b>  Data files were subsetted to individual samples according to their assigned barcodes.
 Cutadapt was used to trim primers and barcodes from reads, [DADA2](https://benjjneb.github.io/dada2/tutorial.html) generated ASV counts and assigned taxonomy, and [mothur](https://mothur.org/wiki/cluster/) clustered ASVs into OTUs.